Pampoenkoekies (Pumpkin fritters with caramel sauce)

 Pampoenkoekies (or South African pumpkin fritters) are a must-have at our family gatherings and Christmas celebrations.
 They're sweet, comforting, and downright irresistible.
-Plus, they sneak in as a "veggie side," making them the ultimate feel-good indulgence.
+Plus, they can sneak in as a "veggie side," making them the ultimate feel-good indulgence.

 Jump to: